What is discrimination?

 Under the Australian Disability Discrimination Act and corresponding state or territory laws, you can complain of disability discrimination if you:

-- are a person with disability and believe you’ve been unlawfully discriminated against because of it
+- are a person with disability and believe you’ve been unlawfully discriminated against

 - are a parent, spouse/partner, friend or carer of someone with disability and believe that you’ve been discriminated against